 - Compare flight prices and timings to find the best Japan flight deals

-- If you're visiting more than one city, save a ton of money with the Japan Rail Pass – here's why it's worth it
+- If you're visiting more than one city, you might save money with a Japan Rail Pass – see if it's worth it for you

 - Get a prepaid Icoca card to make travelling around Osaka easy – here's how